- The Washington Times - Friday, February 13, 2026

 “For the last 50 years, power has been moving away from the presidency and towards the national media, and with more power comes more irresponsibility; the more lawsuits that come because of that irresponsibility, the more it will move that power back,” he said.

-In addition to ABC, CBS and BBC, Mr. Trump has five other lawsuits, all of which are ongoing:
+In addition to the legal action against ABC, CBS and BBC, Mr. Trump has five lawsuits pending:

-• A lawsuit against the Pulitzer Prize board alleging defamation because they refused to revoke their 2018 national reporting awards to The Times and The Post for their coverage of the now-debunked Trump-Russian collusion conspiracy.
+• A lawsuit against the Pulitzer Prize board alleges defamation because it refused to revoke its 2018 national reporting awards to The Times and The Post for their coverage of the now-debunked Trump-Russia collusion conspiracy.

-Mr. Trump filed a defamation lawsuit against The Wall Street Journal, alleging the newspaper misleadingly published a lewd drawing he purportedly signed and gave to Epstein for his 50th birthday in 2003.
-The president has insisted the letter is a fake and he doesn’t do drawings of women.
+• Mr. Trump filed a defamation lawsuit against The Wall Street Journal, alleging that the newspaper misleadingly published a lewd drawing he purportedly signed and gave to Epstein for his 50th birthday in 2003.
+The president has insisted that the letter is a fake and that he doesn’t do drawings of women.

 • Jeff Mordock can be reached at jmordock@washingtontimes.com.